Prepare your course list for your advising meeting(s); collect instructor permissions

 Your advisor expects you to have a list of Preferred Courses prepared BEFORE your Advising Meeting

 If you plan to take a Five-College course, you need to register for a placeholder course.
-Learn how to add a Five College placeholder to your schedule.
 Remember that you still have to submit an online request via the Registrar's Five College web page as well as complete a permission form to be signed by your advisor.
 This form should be turned in to the Registrar's Office at 101 Converse Hall.

 If any course in your Preferred Courses list requires instructor permission (the Comments column will read "Permission Required") you need to contact the instructor and receive permission online.
 To do this, go to your Instructor Permissions page in ACDATA and send the instructor an electronic request to confirm your permission to take the course.
 See Requesting Instructor Permission for details.